simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ### Laravel

-This tutorial assumes a rather untouched frontend setup, so you most likely use Laravel Mix with a few configurations.
+This tutorial assumes a rather conventional frontend setup, so you most likely use Laravel Mix with a few configurations.
 If you toyed a lot with your build setup or replaced Laravel Mix entirely, there might by a few bombs waiting to go off.

 I tested this with most of my projects though, and it worked well going back to Laravel 5.7. with Laravel Mix 2.0.